LeakyAbstractions/blog/quotes/_posts/2011-02-06-violent-xml.md

     - Patrick Mahoney
     - Yoko Harada
     - Akinori MUSHA
-  context: nokogiri's README
+  context: nokogiri’s README
   link: http://www.nokogiri.org/
 ---

-XML is like violence: if it doesn't solve your problem, you aren't using enough of it.
+XML is like violence: if it doesn’t solve your problem, you aren’t using enough of it.